ozean12/billie-shop-plugin-sdk/README.md

 You can use the Billie PHP SDK library as a dependency in your project with Composer (preferred technique).

 Follow these [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have Composer installed.
-A composer.json file is available in the repository and it has been referenced from Packagist.
+A composer.json file is available in the repository, and it has been referenced from Packagist.

 To install the SDK, just execute the following command: